5 Common Pitfalls to International Expansion

 Don’t make the mistake of going at it alone.
 It is inevitable that you will face local competition when expanding into new territories.
 While this may pose a challenge, think of this as an opportunity to network and build business relationships.
 Working alongside a local partner may save you a significant amount of time, money, and energy.

-Not only can these overseas partners provide local nuance and knowledge, they can also provide you with resources that you may be lacking, such as shipping, storage, or local talent.
+Not only can these overseas partners provide local nuance and knowledge, but they can also provide you with resources that you may be lacking, such as shipping, storage, or local talent.
 A business partner that can help you serve your customers can help your business build your own company’s reputation.
 It will also make the transition into a new country much smoother.

 4: Neglecting to Take Local Culture and Preferences Into Account

 Business and marketing mistakes can be the death of your business abroad.
-For example, in 1988 Walmart opened 16 stores in South Korea as an attempt to break into the market.
+For example, in 1988 Walmart opened 16 stores in South Korea in an attempt to break into the market.
 By 2006, all stores shut down and operations were put to a complete halt.
-Walmart is just one of the many examples of companies who did not try to understand the cultural differences between their home market and their target market.
+Walmart is just one of the many examples of companies that did not try to understand the cultural differences between their home market and their target market.

 What can we learn from Walmart?
 They didn’t adapt the height of marketing signs and shelving to South Koreans.
 This made it particularly difficult for consumers to physically reach certain products and thus became a barrier to purchase.
 Walmart also sold prepackaged fish.
 This alienated the local consumers as they were used to seeing fish that was still alive in a fish tank prior to purchase.